-The radiation detector is an instrument used to detect or identify high-energy particles, such as those produced by nuclear decay, cosmic radiation, or reactions in a particle accelerator.
-Personal radiation detectors or PRDs are portable devices used to detect gamma rays or neutron emissions.
+Radiation detectors are instruments used to detect or identify high-energy particles, such as those produced by nuclear decay, cosmic radiation, or reactions in a particle accelerator.
+Personal radiation detectors (PRDs) are portable devices used to detect gamma rays or neutron emissions.
 These types of devices include dosimeters that can be in the form of radiation plates, dosimeter plates, or other forms of electronic dosimeters.
-These devices are used by law enforcement personnel or customs inspectors to detect illegal transportation of radioactive materials.
+They are used by law enforcement personnel or customs inspectors to detect illegal transportation of radioactive materials.